NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ---
-title: Install and use a NuGet package in Visual Studio
+title: Install and use a NuGet package
-description: A walkthrough tutorial on the process of installing and using a NuGet package in a Visual Studio project.
+description: A walkthrough tutorial on the process of installing and using a NuGet package in a project.
 author: JonDouglas
 ms.author: jodou
 ms.date: 07/24/2018
 ms.topic: quickstart
 ---

-# Quickstart: Install and use a package in Visual Studio (Windows only)
+# Quickstart: Install and use a package

 NuGet packages contain reusable code that other developers make available to you for use in your projects.
 See [What is NuGet?](../What-is-NuGet.md) for background.

 Packages are installed into a Visual Studio project using the NuGet Package Manager, the [Package Manager Console](../consume-packages/install-use-packages-powershell.md), or the [dotnet CLI](install-and-use-a-package-using-the-dotnet-cli.md).
 This article demonstrates the process using the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package and a Windows Presentation Foundation (WPF) project.
 The same process applies to any other .NET or .NET Core project.

 Once installed, refer to the package in code with `using <namespace>` where \<namespace\> is specific to the package you're using.
 Once the reference is made, you can call the package through its API.